mesosphere/usi/examples/core-hello-world/README.md

   opposed to the `simple-hello-world` example framework which uses only the Mesos client and has to implement all of the above mentioned pieces itself
 - starts one `echo "Hello, world" && sleep N` task
-- exits should the task fail (or fail to start)
+- exits when the task fails (or finishes)